 Cindy and Bruce are the parents of six biological boys—the picture of a happy family.
 But Cindy always felt there were supposed to be two girls in the family.
 Since she could not have any more children of her own, adoption seemed the best option.
 In fact, she began to be almost obsessed with the idea of adoption.
-Only problem was, Bruce, a military chaplain, felt strongly against it.
+The only problem was, Bruce, her spouse, and a military chaplain felt strongly against it.
 They already had a big family, they both worked full time, and he had deployments coming up.
 For him, six was enough.

 When you know something is right, you get someone else on your side.
 What better advocate for her cause than God?
 None.
 And so she prayed.
 She prayed that Bruce would feel the urge, the whispering from heaven that there were children out there that should be theirs.
 Months passed by and still no change.

 Bruce and Cindy Brewer’s adopted daughters, left to right: Leylah, Samara, Amina, Heavenly, Honesty.